BringingFire/rich_clipboard/rich_clipboard/README.md

 ## Unsupported Platforms

-  On unsupported platforms this plugin will provide plain text only support rather that failing.
+  On unsupported platforms this plugin will provide plain text only support rather than failing.
 This is done by transparently calling methods on Flutter's built-in [`Clipboard`][1] where appropriate, or returning mock empty values where no analogue exists.
 In these cases some data may be silently discarded, such as when attempting to write data types other